 '''

 import pytest; pytest.skip()

 from js import Uint8Array

 x = Uint8Array.new(range(10))

 with open('file.bin', 'wb') as fh:

-... x.to_file(fh)
+x.to_file(fh)

 which is equivalent to,

 with open('file.bin', 'wb') as fh:

-... data = x.to_bytes()
+data = x.to_bytes()

-... fh.write(data)
+fh.write(data)

 but the latter copies the data twice whereas the former only copies the

 data once.

-'''
+Parameters

-file (Union[I0[bytes], I0[str]]) -
+file (Union[IO[bytes], IO[str]]) -

-to\memoryview()
+Return type

+None

+to_memoryview()

 Convert a buffer to a memoryview.

 Copies the data once.
-This currently has the same effect as to\py().
+This currently has the same effect as to_py().

+Return type

+memoryview

+to_string(encoding=None)

+Convert a buffer to a string object.

+Copies the data twice.

+The encoding argument will be passed to the TextDecoder constructor.
+It should be one of the encodings

+listed in the table here.
+The default encoding is utf8.

+Parameters

+encoding (Optional[str]) -

+Return type

+str

+class pyodide.ffi.JsCallable

+Bases: JsProxy

+class pyodide.ffi.JsDomElement

+'''